We are happy to announce the following guests attending the 2025 festival. More guests are added as they are confirmed, so check back soon!

 Her latest feature, May You Live, premiered at Göteborg Film Festival and will be released in Swedish cinemas in October 2025.
 With a body of work that consistently travels across international festivals, Dahl has become a distinct voice in Swedish independent cinema.

-Malin Dahl will be attending the screening of May You Live on September 26.
+Malin Dahl will be attending the screening of May You Live on October 26.

 Latvian brothers Raitis and Lauris Ābele are directors, screenwriters, and producers whose work spans feature films, animation, and documentaries.